Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Rejected Ideas

-Many alternative syntaxes have been proposed however no syntax other than f(=x) or f(x=) has garnered significant support.
+Many alternative syntaxes have been proposed however no form other than f(=x) or f(x=) has garnered significant support.
 We here enumerate some of the most popular proposed alternatives and why we ultimately reject them.

 f(a, b, *, x)